Maximizing CNN Accelerator Efficiency Through Resource Partitioning

-We develop an optimization algorithm that, given CNN layer dimensions and resource budget, computes a partitioning of the FPGA resources into multiple CLPs for an efficient high-performance design.
-Our algorithm runs in minutes on a modern system and produces a set of CLP dimensions.
-We then use these dimensions to parameterize an HLS-based CLP design, combining the resulting CLPs to form a complete CNN implementation.
+We develop an optimization algorithm that, given CNN layer dimensions and a resource budget, computes a partitioning of the FPGA resources into multiple CLPs for an efficient high-performance design.
+Our algorithm runs in minutes and produces a set of CLP dimensions.
+We then use these dimensions to parameterize a CLP design specified using high-level synthesis (HLS), combining the resulting CLPs to form a complete CNN implementation.

-Our results on AlexNet demonstrate that partitioning FPGA resources into multiple CLPs achieves 99\% dynamic DSP utilization, improving performance by 51\% over the state-of-the-art methodology when targeting a Xilinx Virtex-7 FPGA.
-More importantly, we project the future performance of our methodology and find that the speedup increases rapidly with the available FPGA resources, already growing over 3x when targeting the resources that will be available in the next generation of FPGAs.
+Our results demonstrate that partitioning FPGA resources into multiple CLPs can achieve over $90$\% arithmetic unit utilization, in some cases close to 100\%.
+Our design methodology achieves 3.8x higher throughput than the state-of-the-art approach for the popular AlexNet CNN on a Xilinx Virtex-7 FPGA.
+For the more recent SqueezeNet and GoogLeNet, the speedups are 2.2x and 2.0x.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:background}, we provide background on CNNs.
 Section~\ref{sec:utilization-problem} describes the state-of-the-art FPGA implementation and analyzes the inefficiency of Single-CLP accelerators.
 Section~\ref{sec:new-design} presents our Multi-CLP optimization methodology.
 Section~\ref{sec:hls} describes our design and implementation and Section~\ref{sec:evaluation} details experimental results.
-Section~\ref{sec:related} discusses related work.
-We conclude in Section~\ref{sec:conclusions}.
+Section~\ref{sec:related} discusses related work and we conclude in Section~\ref{sec:conclusions}.